Places

 - Travel to San Pedro Sula or Comayagua for microenterprise coaching and youth outreach

-- Retreat in Roatán with sabbath morning on the beach, snorkeling or reef restoration, and donor appreciation dinner
+- Retreat in Roatán with a sabbath morning on the beach, snorkeling or reef restoration, and a supporter appreciation dinner

 - Final debrief back in Tegucigalpa capturing stories and next steps for supporters